nikitavoloboev/data/health/nutrition/drinks/drinks.md

 I don't drink any sugary drinks and drink only water, tea & coffee.

-I usually order tea in bulk and experiment with different flavors.

-My favorite drinks are ice tea with lemon & Club Mate.
+I love green tea with lemon & ginger the most.
+I also sometimes add cinnamon or turmeric to it.